-There are five questions that every screenwriter ought to be able to answer about their screenplay before they even consider showing it to someone else.
-And, they probably aren’t the questions you’d expect.
-So, in this article, I want to share these the five key questions I always ask myself about my projects when I complete a draft and before I do anything else:
+There are five questions every screenwriter ought to be able to answer about their screenplay before they show it to someone else.
+They probably aren’t the questions you’d expect.
+In this article, I want to share five key questions.
+The questions I ask myself about my projects when I complete a draft and before I do anything else:

 What is this story about?

-I am NOT asking you to tell me the plot.
-In fact, the worst film pitches I ever heard, are the ones when I asked a writer what their film is about, and they recited a tedious list of the beats of their story.
-No, the question I am asking you is about the theme of the film, and that means talking about the message at the heart of the movie.
-So, for instance, you might answer:
+DON’T tell me the plot.
+The worst pitches I have ever hear are when writers tell me the beats of their story.
+No, the question I am asking you is about the theme of the film.
+Tell me about the message at the heart of the movie.
+For instance, you might answer:

 This film is about what happens when a person chooses their dream over their career